-It seems like everyone has an idea on the best way to keep apples looking fresh!
+It seems like everyone has an idea of the best way to keep apples looking fresh!
 We asked our friends for ideas (ummm, I mean I looked on Pinterest.)
-Here’s what we tried… Be sure to add a control which will show you how the apple turns brown with no treatment.
+Here’s what we tried… Be sure to add a control that will show you how the apple turns brown with no treatment.
 A control is the part of the experiment that tests what an apple would do naturally, without treatment.

 - Honey (1 teaspoon honey mixed with 1 cup water)